10 BEST VR HEADSETS FOR SMARTPHONES

 Don’t worry if you don’t see some familiar brands, such as Zeiss one, listed here.
 Some of the well-known makes are in dire need of a revamp, are hideously expensive and don’t qualify to be shortlisted here.
 I think you’d prefer affordability over style.
-Let’s go!
+Let’s take a look at the current offerings:

-The Best all round VR headset: Daydream View
+1).
+The Best all-round VR headset: Daydream View

 If you’re after a headset that does it all then you won’t be disappointed with the Google Daydream View.
 As the name suggests it’s a dream to use and has access to a great collection of apps.
 The virtual reality interface is built around a non-restrictive platform, so expect plenty of great apps and integration with a good selection of smartphones.